-The Institute for Sensible Transport was commissioned by Maribyrnong City Council to develop Australia’s first contingency plan for future oil supply disruptions.
+The Institute for Sensible Transport was commissioned by Maribyrnong City Council in 2009 to develop Australia’s first contingency plan for future oil supply disruptions.

 Our team worked closely with council staff to assess council’s operations and vulnerability to oil supply constraints.
 This process led to the identification of ten service areas considered most vulnerable to either a short or long term reduction in available fuel supplies.